EternityForest/THUNDERWARS/README.md

 Use shorthand, partial sentences, bullet points, etc, to reduce the friction of the initial capture step- you can journal further later.

+If something will take less than 2 minutes, just do it instead of recording it, unless there are multiple such things on your mind at once, then record them to avoid forgetting them.

 ## CONTEXT page